Shirndré-Lee Simmons

-Shirndré-Lee Edoline Simmons (birth 3 July 2000) is a South African field hockey player for the South African national team.
+Shirndré-Lee Edoline Simmons (born 3 July 2000) is a South African field hockey player for the South African national team.

 Personal life

-She attended St. Michael's School, in Bloemfontein and are is graduated from University of the Free State is Bachelor of Business Administration is 2022.
+She attended St. Michael's School, in Bloemfontein and graduated from University of the Free State as Bachelor of Business Administration in 2022.

 Career

 Under–21

 Simmons made her debut for the South Africa U–21 team in 2016, at the Junior Africa Cup in Windhoek.
 After gaining qualification to the FIH Junior World Cup, she went on to represent the team at the tournament in Santiago.